List of South Korean girl groups

 South Korean girl groups refer to the all-female idol groups who are part of the K-pop industry.
-Korean girl groups have aided in the globalization of Korean culture.
+South Korean girl groups have aided in the globalization of Korean culture.
 The Jeogori Sisters and The Kim Sisters have been noted as the origins of South Korean girl groups.

-Generation one
+First generation

-South Korean girl groups that debuted in 1997 to 2002, arranged in alphabetical order.
+The term "first generation" refers to South Korean idol groups which debuted from 1996 to 2002.